wpswings/upsell-order-bump-offer-for-woocommerce/readme.md

 ## ⭐ Salient Features Of Upsell Funnel Builder:

+* Create fullscreen upsell, Upsell Popups, Frequently Bought Cross-Sell,
+* Use pre-defined shortcodes to create offer page elements.
+* Create unlimited WordPress funnels with an unlimited number of WooCommerce upselling and cross-selling offers.
+* View and edit your WooCommerce upsell funnels in sandbox mode.
+* Get a comprehensive tracking report for every sales funnel.
+* Admins also get access to three free order bumps funnel templates to utilize.
+* Track your WordPress upsell funnel data on Google Analytics and Facebook Pixel.
+* Create fully customizable upsell offer pages without any coding skills.
+* Build responsive and product-specific offer pages.
+* Create global woo-funnels that trigger regardless of any product or category.
+* Offer an upgrade of the existing product in the cart
-* Create special upsell smart offers WooCommerce on the checkout page.
+* Show exclusive product upsell offers based on the order email.
+* Display intelligently upsell offers if a customer skips the first funnel for a specific product in the purchase.
-* Customize responsive offer design specifically according to your WooCommerce upsell products.
+* Customize responsive bump offer design specifically according to your WooCommerce upsell products.
-* Grow your average order value and customer satisfaction rate.
-* Schedule your bump offers for specific days.
-* Edit your offers in Sandbox mode.
 * Skip bump offers if the offer product is already added to the cart.
-* Offer simple, variable, and subscription products as WooCommerce order bump upsell offers.
-* Track order bumps performance with Upsell Order Bump Sales Reports and Behavioral Analytics.

 ### ORDER BUMP PLUGIN MEETS YOUR REQUIREMENT, SO
 [**Download Now !!**](https://downloads.wordpress.org/plugin/upsell-order-bump-offer-for-woocommerce.zip)